-Please note you must fill in the application form to apply for any vacancy, we do not accept CVs without an application form.
+Please note - you must complete the application form to apply for any of our vacancies, we will not accept any CVs sent without an application form.

 If you are a Recruitment Agency, please do not contact us.

 Please note, due to the high volume of applications we can only notify those candidates successful to interview stage.

 Applicants who are not already members are encouraged to join.
 Membership will enable you to find out more about bat conservation and the Bat Conservation Trust as an organisation.

 Due to an admin error, the deadline for the Bats in Churches Project - Survey Development Officer role was posted incorrectly.
 This role is still open and the new deadline is 9am Mon 27th March.
 Please see below for further details on the role and to download the Job Description and application form.

 This role is an exciting opportunity to be part of a project driving forwards a novel partnership approach to provide help and support to places of worship where bats are having an impact on historic fabric and the use of the building.